hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 3. How the real signal reveals itself among the noise via **ergodicity**

+Many of the topics Nassim Taleb writes pertains to the financial industry and the role randomness plays within the market.
+However, many of the arguments are deeply rooted in principles statistics and human behavior.

+catered to the financial industry and probabilities

+While the book focuses on the role of randomness in the financial market, it covers high-level principles rooted in statistics, probability, and psychology which help apply the main takeaways across many domains.

 ### Our Brains Suck at Nonlinear Thinking

 Your brain has a difficult time understanding nonlinear outcomes.
 Your emotional circuitry is built to understand linear outputs.
 Meaning if **x** causes **y** and if I increase **x**, then **y** will **always** increase **x**.

 For example, the more time I practice painting, the better my paintings will become.
 However, I could spend months painting and not a single one of my paintings could show any improvement during that time.
 We often expect a **linear** **outcome**.
 Meaning that if you practice consistently, you will consistently get better.
-Nassim Taleb states that we rarely see a satisfying **linear outcome** in reality.
+Nassim Taleb states that we rarely see satisfying **linear outcomes** in reality.

 However, let's say that I have the mental toughness to continue despite no visible results.
 At the 6th month I have a "aha" moment and I am suddenly able to paint like Bob Ross.
 This is known as the **tipping** **point** or a **nonlinear outcome**.
 We see this all throughout nature as well.
 An ice cube will not melt at 29°F, 30°F, or 31°F, but at 32°F (0°C).